PostgREST/postgrest-docs/admin.rst

   Both will stop PostgREST from running when detected.

-You should also set the ``db-channel-enabled`` config option to ``false``, due to the ``LISTEN`` channel not being compatible with transaction pooling, although it should not give any errors if it's left enabled by default.
+You should also set the ``db-channel-enabled`` config option to ``false``, due to the ``LISTEN`` command not being compatible with transaction pooling, although it should not give any errors if it's left enabled by default.

 Debugging
 =========